DavidMaDNHS/student-portfolio/navigation/about.md

 ---
 layout: post
 title: About
-dscription: My Name is David!
+description: My Name is David!
 Here is my story and Portfolio!
 permalink: /about/
 comments: true
 ---

 ## My Story
+Hi!
+I am David Ma!
+Welcome to my ABOUT PAGE!

-Here are some of the places I’ve lived.xx
+Here are some of the places I’ve lived.

 <style>
     .grid-container {